Eventfulness of form

 ![]() |

-The shallow depth of the crawlspace certainly reinforced a horizontal aesthetic, resulting in a building sitting near the ground in true bungalow fashion (c.f. photo above).
-Traditional Indian bungalows, which the British 'borrowed' from the rural suburbs lying beyond India's teeming cities and gradually modernized, invariably came set on a low plinth, which imparted strong horizontal lines.
-As a result, bungalows still appear most natural when sited close to the ground.
-And Savage was obviously after just this look: a low building under a sheltering roof that's projected well out over its walls, designed in that way to emphasize proximity to ground.
-It was both fashionable, and rather exotic, to design in this manner in 1913 - a method perhaps of differentiating the contemporary bungalow from houses that were more markedly Victorian - houses that tended to be taller (multi-storey homes with ceilings reaching as high as twelve or even fourteen feet, versus eight feet and a few inches of ceiling height in many bungalows).
+The shallow depth of the crawlspace certainly reinforced the horizontal aesthetic, resulting in a building sitting near the ground in true bungalow fashion (photo above).
+Traditional Indian bungalows, which the British 'borrowed' from the rural suburbs lying beyond India's teeming cities and gradually modified, invariably came on a low plinth, giving it distinct horizontal lines.
+As a result, bungalows today still appear most natural when sited close to the ground.
+And Savage was obviously after just such a look for his own bungalow: a low building, beneath a sheltering roof projected well out over the walls, designed to emphasize its proximity to ground.
+It was both fashionable, and rather exotic, to design in such a way back in 1913 - a method too of differentiating the contemporary bungalow from houses that were more markedly Victorian - houses that tended to be taller (multi-storey homes with ceilings reaching as high as twelve or even fourteen feet, versus eight feet plus a few inches for ceilings in most bungalows).

 ![]() |